irani-crawler/telegram-crawler/README.md

 - Press `CTRL+C` while the script is running.
 - The crawler will finish the current operation and then exit.
-- Progress is saved in `state.json` for resuming later.
+- Progress is saved in the database for resuming later.

 ---